 Lots of delicious things.
 Most well-known for sauvignon blanc from the villages of Sancerre and Pouilly Fume, and chenin blanc, from the town of Vouvray.
 There are wonderful examples of cabernet franc from a place called Chinon, Muscadet from near Nantes and some pinot noir from Sancerre.

-If the region is famous for two things, it is the incredibly long lived Vouvray and the elegant and restrained sauvignon blanc from Sancerre and Pouilly Fume.
+If the region is famous for two things, it is the incredibly long lived chenin blanc from Vouvray and the elegant and restrained sauvignon blanc from Sancerre and Pouilly Fume.
 If you’re reading this thinking “I don’t like sauvignon blanc, and I haven’t tried chenin blanc”, then the Loire Valley is everything when it comes to truly great wines in both styles.
 And before you say – ‘I know chenin blanc- Amberley does one’, please stop, because the Amberley chenin is sweet, which is a style, but not the only way that chenin is made.
-In fact – chenin blanc can be dry, glorious, refined and minerally, with characters of apricot, beeswax, jasmine and honeydew melon.
+In fact – chenin blanc can be gloriously dry, refined and minerally, with characters of apricot, beeswax, jasmine and honeydew melon.
 It can be dry or sweet, still or sparkling, oaked or unoaked.
 You’ve probably seen the Marc Bredif Vouvray on winelists or good bottle shops.
 Give it a go.
-It’s dry.
+It’s kind of dry.
 For Sancerre/Pouilly Fume, Pascale Jolivet is synonymous with high quality Sancerre and Pouilly Fume, and there are affordable examples around town.

-The Loire Valley is sometimes referred to as the Garden of France due to the abundant fruit and veggies frown there, such as cherries, artichoke and asparagus which line the banks of the river.
+The Loire Valley is sometimes referred to as the Garden of France due to the abundant fruit and veggies grown there, such as cherries, artichoke and asparagus which line the banks of the river.